HydraulicViper/RootDiversity/README.md

 This project is licensed under [GPL-3.0](./LICENSE).
 For more details, see [LICENSE](./LICENSE).
 Lead development and coordination: Adrien Heymans.
 Contributions from Chloee M. McLaughlin and Tina Koehler.

+RootDiverity is a collaborative project and contributions are welcome.
+If you want to contribute, please contact the coordinator prior to any merge request.